bacalhau-project/bacalhau/docs/getting-started/installation.md

  07:20:32  3b39baee  Docker ubuntu echo H...
 Published            /ipfs/bafybeidu4zm6w...
 ```

-A `Completed` state indicates the job has completed successfully and the results are stored in the IPFS location under the `PUBLISHED` column.
+A `Completed` state indicates the job has completed successfully and the results are stored in the storage location under the `PUBLISHED` column.

 For a comprehensive list of flags you can pass to the list command check out [the related CLI Reference page](../all-flags#list).

 ## Get results

-After the job has finished processing, its outputs are stored on IPFS.
+After the job has finished processing, its outputs are stored in your storage location.
 To download outputs locally.

 First, we'll create a directory that will store our job outputs.